0kzh/noteaholic/server/README.md

 | `ERR_ACCESS`    | `400`         | Access not resource is restricted |
 | `ERR_PASSWORD`  | `400`         | Password constraints violated     |

-And one of the following errors can be returnedthe following errors

 ### Authentication